Advanced Surgical Techniques

 Early Recovery Phase (Days 2–7: Home or Rehab)

-- Remove continuous nerve block catheters by Day 3–4 if used; continue multimodal regimen, tapering opioids
+- Remove continuous nerve block catheters by Day 3–4 if used; continue the multimodal comfort regimen as part of the standardized recovery protocol

 - Limb elevation: 40 minutes hourly while awake, or 4–6 hours daily